ryanolsonx/blog/README.md

 # Software Development Blog

-Posts relating to my experiences as a software engineer.
+Articles relating to my experiences as a software engineer.
 All thoughts and opinions are my own.

 ## About Me

 My name is Ryan Olson.
 I've been a software engineer (professionally) since 2011.
 I work at Aumni, a JP Morgan company.
-I focus on frontend development on a frontend platform team.
+I focus on frontend development on the Aumni frontend platform team.

-## Posts
+## Articles

 - [// Why Comments](comments.md)